- Research Support

 Prospective Graduate Students - Welcome

-The College of Human Sciences offers MS and PhD degrees through its four academic program units: Design, Housing & Merchandising; Hotel & Restaurant Administration; Human Development & Family Science; and Nutritional Sciences.
+The College of Human Sciences offers MS and PhD degrees through its three academic departments: Design, Housing & Merchandising; Human Development & Family Science; and Nutritional Sciences.
 Several of these degree programs are available online.
 Over 200 graduate students in the College are working on advanced degrees, creating synergetic activity around graduate education and research pursuits.

 Our motto is simple: Solving human problems…Enhancing human lives.
 We live this motto everyday through the College’s mission: to advance and apply knowledge of the interaction of people with their environments to develop effective professionals, engaged citizens, and visionary leaders who promote the physical, social, and economic well-being of people.